infinitepower18/WSA-Sideloader/README.md

 ![image](https://user-images.githubusercontent.com/44692189/226106838-20b34d01-3bd5-4fae-bc93-81f24b6d0139.png)

+## Upcoming features
+The following features are planned to be included in the next update:

+### Bundle installation
+Support for APK bundles including xapk, apkm and apks.

+### Community translations
+I am in the process of restructuring the app to enable localization support, and will begin accepting translations once bundle installation is implemented.
+I'm also looking at Crowdin integration.

+Thank you for your patience while I work on these features.

 ## FAQ

 ### The APK installation fails with the error message "No connection could be made because the target machine actively refused it"